snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/reference/snowplow_utils/macros/index.md

                     NULL
                 ) as session_identifier,
             {%- else -%}
-                {% do exceptions.raise_compiler_error("Need to specify either session identifiers or custom session code") %}
+                {% do exceptions.raise_compiler_error("Need to specify either session identifiers or custom session SQL") %}
             {%- endif %}
             {%- if user_sql -%}
                 {{ user_sql }} as user_identifier,